- What the Nottingham Standard is

 Landlords who rent to students apply through Unipol and landlords with non-student homes or mixed portfolios apply through DASH.
 Once accreditation is achieved a landlord will receive the Nottingham Standard mark which can be used on their marketing material.

 Membership through DASH has been FREE for Landlords since its launch in 2013, but charges to landlords will be implemented from the 1 February 2018.
 Charges from the 1 February 2018 via DASH will be:

 Membership usually lasts for 3 years

-Nottingham City Council is introducing a new property licencing scheme in Nottingham, which will come into force on 1st august 2018.
+Nottingham City Council has introduced a new property licencing scheme in Nottingham, which came into force on 1st August 2018.
 Those landlords who already have Nottingham Standard accreditation will receive a discount of £300 on the licence fee for each property.
 The proposed licence fee is currently £480 for those with accreditation and £780 for those without (subject to final approval by Executive Board).
 Please note that the discount on the licence fee will not be available to landlords, with tenanted properties, who apply for accreditation after 31st July 2018; however, they are still encouraged to apply for the Nottingham Standard.

 How do I find out more and apply?

 (All other landlords) - DASH